Dynamic filters

 Users of the same group can now share filters among them.
 To share a filter with other members of your group, click the Filters link at the navigation bar and then click the share icon on any of the filters you wish to share.

 Filters that have been shared among members of the same group appear both on the Filters screen and when filtering a specific analysis.
-Although a shared filter can be used by anyone in the group, it can only be edited by the user that initially shared the filter.
+Although a shared filter can be used by anyone in the group, it can only be edited by the user who initially shared the filter.
 Other group members can still duplicate the filter and edit it.

 In the analysis results page, click on the Filters icon , use the drop down list of the search box to select the shared filter of interest, click onto the shared filter set to the analysis and then click on .

 The sharing icon is a click toggle to switch between sharing status.
-Filter sets shared with you will show up normally on analysis side-panel alongside your owned filter sets (if they are shared, it will say by whom).
+Filter sets shared with you will show up normally on the analysis side-panel alongside your owned filter sets (if they are shared, it will say by whom).
 Note that filter-sets sharing is only within VarSome Clinical organizations, you cannot share them, for example, with people outside your organization.

 Care must be taken for shared filters because user-created filter sets are essentially composed of filter instances (e.g. a filter instance is the filtering of pathogenic variants), and filter instances can be turned on or off by the creator of the filter set.
 So, if the filter set is shared, other users who use this filter set may be able to apply it to their analyses, but may see that not all filter instances are enabled, and they can do nothing about it.
 If the original creator of the filter set chooses to, for example, disable a filter instance, then all other users who use that shared filter set will see changes in their results because of that.
 To avoid this you can duplicate the shared filter set as one of your own so that you have direct access to what is enabled or not.